Krook9d/PurpleLab/README.md

 > ⚠️ Sometimes, the restoration of the VM snapshot is reported with an error even though it is successfully completed.
 Please confirm this by connecting to the VM.

 <img src="/MD_image/health_page.png" width="800" alt="Health Page">

+## Admin Page 🔐

+This page is designed for administrators to manage the configuration of the PurpleLab environment.
+Here, administrators can perform several tasks related to the configuration of the lab.

+### Key Features

+- **LDAP Configuration**: Allows administrators to configure and save LDAP settings for centralized authentication.
+Upon submitting the form, a green message is displayed at the bottom to confirm that the configuration has been successfully saved.

+- **API Key Generation**: Administrators can generate new API keys that are essential for authenticating and interfacing with the lab's API endpoints.
+This facilitates secure communication between the lab's components and external services or applications.

+### How to Access the Admin Page

+To access the Admin page, ensure you are logged in with the administrator account (`admin@local.com`).

 # Splunk App